Context Hub Runtime Environment (CHRE)

 Version 1.0 (Android 7)

-Includes support for sensors, and core nanoapp functionality, such as events and timers.
+Includes support for sensors, and core nanoapp capabilities, such as events and timers.

 Version 1.1 (Android 8)

-Introduces location capabilities through GNSS location and raw measurements, Wi-Fi scanning, and cellular network information, along with general refinements to enable nanoapp-to-nanoapp communication, and other improvements.
+Introduces location capabilities through GNSS location and raw measurements, Wi-Fi scanning, and mobile network information, along with general refinements to enable nanoapp-to-nanoapp communication, and other improvements.

 Version 1.2 (Android 9)

-Adds support for data from a low-power microphone, Wi-Fi RTT ranging, AP wake/sleep notifications, and other improvements.
+Adds support for data from a low-power microphone, Wi-Fi RTT ranging, AP wake and sleep notifications, and other improvements.

 Version 1.3 (Android 10)